Joyce Valenza

 Research

-Joyce Valenza’s research and teaching interests include digital literacies, social media, social media curation, technology and learning, digital libraries, school libraries, and youth and social media.
-She is currently engaged in an IMLS-funded study of student credibility decision making when faced with a STEM research prompt.
+Joyce Valenza’s research and teaching interests include digital literacies, technology and learning, digital libraries, school libraries, and youth and social media.

 Funded Projects